mageworx/search-suite-autocomplete/README.md

 **Including product details (product image, SKU, price, reviews/ratings, etc.)**
 **"Add to Cart" button right in the search results**

-## How to install GDPR for Magento 2
+## How to install Search Suite Autocomplete for Magento 2

 ### Install via composer (recommend)
 Run the following command in Magento 2 root folder: